Introducing New Samsung Galaxy SmartTag2: Smarter Ways to Keep Track of Valuables

-(MENAFN- BCW Global) SEOUL, Korea – October 11th, 2023 – Samsung Electronics Co., Ltd. today announced the Galaxy SmartTag2, launching globally on October 11.
-Galaxy SmartTag2 brings enhancements to the Galaxy SmartTag line that enable new and better ways to keep track of valuables.
-Upgrades to the design and usability create even more use cases for the device than ever before.
+(MENAFN- Edelman) Riyadh – October 11th 2023 – Samsung Electronics Co., Ltd. today announced the launch of Galaxy SmartTag2 in the Saudi market.
+The second generation brings enhancements to the Galaxy SmartTag line, enabling new and better ways to keep track of valuables.
+Upgrades to the design and usability create even more use cases for the device than ever.

 “We are constantly looking at ways to make people’s lives more convenient through Samsung Galaxy’s industry-leading innovations,” said Jaeyeon Jung, Executive Vice President and Head of SmartThings, Device Platform Center at Samsung Electronics.
 “With the Galaxy SmartTag2, we set out to make sure Samsung Galaxy users can find their belongings in an easy and intuitive way.
 With an enhanced finding experience and a longer battery life, Galaxy SmartTag2 will provide users with greater peace of mind for longer and in more situations.”